Santorini: 1956 earthquake

-Immediately following the earthquake the Greek Prime Minister Konstantinos Karamanlis declared Santorini a state of "large-scale local disaster" and visited the island to inspect the situation on 14 July.
+Immediately following the earthquake, the Greek Prime Minister Konstantinos Karamanlis declared Santorini a state of "large-scale local disaster" and visited the island to inspect the situation on 14 July.

-Many countries have offered to send relief efforts, though Greece refused to accept the offer of the United Kingdom to send warships to help from Cyprus where they were involved in the Cyprus Emergency.
+Many countries had offered to send relief efforts, though Greece refused to accept the offer of the United Kingdom to send warships to help from Cyprus where they were involved in the Cyprus Emergency.

-As there was no airport the Greek military made air drops of food, tents and supplies, while camps for the homeless were established on the outskirts of Fira.
+As there was no airport, the Greek military made air drops of food, tents and supplies and camps for homeless people were established on the outskirts of Fira.

-On Santorini the earthquakes killed 53 people and injured another 100.
-On Santorini 35% of the houses collapsed and 45% suffered major or minor damage.
+On Santorini, the earthquakes killed 53 people and injured another 100.
+35% of the island's houses collapsed and 45% suffered major or minor damage.
 In total, 529 houses were destroyed, 1,482 were severely damaged and 1,750 lightly damaged.
 Almost all public buildings were completely destroyed.
 One of the largest buildings that survived unscathed was the newly built Hotel Atlantis, which allowed it to be used as a temporary hospital and to house public services.
 The greatest damage was experienced on the Western side along the edge of the caldera, especially at Oia, with parts of the ground collapsing into the sea.
-The damage from the earthquake reduced most of the population to extreme poverty and caused many to leave the island in search of better opportunities with most settling in Athens.
+The damage from the earthquake reduced most of the population to extreme poverty and caused many to leave the island in search of better opportunities, with most settling in Athens.

+2025 earthquakes

+Santorini experienced a major earthquake swarm in February 2025.
+Hundreds of tremors occurred in the Aegean Sea, to the north-east of the island, some measuring up to magnitude 5.
+The earthquake sequence began on about 27th January, and intensified after 1 February 2025.
+As the earthquakes continued, there was a precautionary evacuation of Santorini by sea and by air.